aequos-solutions/modern-data-visualizer/docs/extensibility/web_components_list.md

 > All other web components you will see in builtin layout templates are considered **internal** and are not supported for custom use.

+> All components have an optional `data-theme-variant` attribute used to set the theme for your internal React components (for instance using Office UI Fabric).
+This value is typically retrieved from the root Handlebars context and reflect the current **section theme** where the Web Part belongs. **If not set, the theme of current site will be used as fallback and may not corespond to the current section theme**.

 ## `<aequos-iconfile>`

 - **Description**: Render a file icon according to an extension.